As promised here are the words for your unlimited use.

 Glen was glad he had built his igloo by Glacier Pass.
 From there he could watch eagles fly all day long.

 Glen studied eagle feathers.
 He did this with a magnifying glass that was part of a special tool kit.
-He had to be careful that his beagle, Gloria, didn't bark too much or it would scare the eagles away.
+He had to be careful that his beagle, Gloria, did not bark too much or it would scare the eagles away.

 Glen was glad that Gloria was with him though.
 She was a good beagle.
 She would wiggle at night when he was trying to sleep, but they would snuggle and Gloria would keep him warm.